Van VRT Calculator Ireland 2026

 Most large commercial vans (3 seats or less, separate cargo area) pay a flat VRT rate of €200 (Category C).
 Smaller car-derived vans or those not meeting weight/size criteria pay 13.3% of OMSP (Category B).
 Crew cabs with passenger seating often pay full passenger VRT based on CO₂ emissions.

-Enter your van’s details and get an instant estimate
+Enter your vehicle details for an instant VRT calculation

 Rates Version: 2026 Updated